 Taking Action Immediately Is Essential

 It is highly recommended to hire a bicycle accident lawyer immediately, otherwise you might find yourself in the situation of accepting the amount of money offered by the driver’s insurance company, which can be significantly lower as compared to how much you should actually receive.
 Setting your claim with a professional individual at your side can increase your chances of winning the case, allowing you to be compensated adequately for someone else’s lack of attention, and also for the injuries or loss you have suffered.

-As for the cost of a bicycle accident lawyer, the cost can vary depending on the specific attorney company or individual that you work with.
+As for the cost of a bicycle accident lawyer in New Bedford, the cost can vary depending on the specific attorney company or individual that you work with.
 Most attorneys work on a contingency fee basis, meaning that they will not charge you if they do not help you win the case.
 Most contingency fees are 33 and 40 percent of any settlement, but you can consider negotiating a reduced amount.
 Some lawyers might ask you to pay for a couple of other costs and expenses, including medical records, police reports, postage, expert witness fee, investigators, trial exhibits and many others.
 Note that the settlement check will be sent to the lawyer once the case ends and you win it, to ensure that he will get paid for the services he has performed.